oomsveta/s19-libft/README.md

 ### ✅ Don't forget to free the memory in case of failure

 Some functions, like `split` and `lstmap`, proceed to several *mallocs*.
-If one of them fails, you have to free all the memory previously allocated or you'll get memory leaks.
+If one of them fails, you have to free all the memory previously allocated (and their container ⚠) or you'll get memory leaks.

 ### ✅ Don't use nonessential flags for the compilation